-In addition to the College of Graduate and Outreach Programs qualifications for admissions, potential candidates must meet the requirements of the Department of Kinesiology.
+In addition to The Graduate School qualifications for admissions, potential candidates must meet the requirements of the Department of Kinesiology.
 Contact the department for more information.

 The Department of Kinesiology is dedicated to the development of future leaders in professions that maximize the potential of individuals and society through exercise, sport and leisure activities.
-Graduate programs in the department include: exercise science, sport studies and physical education.
+Concentrations in the department include exercise science and sport and recreation leadership.